gschup/bevy_ggrs/README.md

 ## Development Status

-bevy_ggrs is in a very early stage:

-- no checksums are generated, so `SyncTestSession` cannot compare checksums.
-- only components of entities can be rolled back, no resources yet.
-- components added to existing entities after saving will not be removed when loading.
-- currently, it is not possible to create stages inside the GGRS schedule or define system orderings.

-Once the most important points are taken care of, I will publish a first version to crates.io.
+bevy_ggrs is in a very early stage.
+Once the most important issues are taken care of, I will publish a first version to crates.io.

 ## Licensing